beiciliang/aws-bootcamp-cruddur-2023/journal/week8.md

 npm install sharp @aws-sdk/client-s3
 ```

-To check if the created Lambda function works or not, create scripts by the following commands ([repo](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/tree/week-8/bin/avatar)) and upload a profile picture named `data.jpg` inside the created folder `files`:
+To check if the created Lambda function works or not, create scripts ([repo](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/tree/week-8/bin/avatar)) by the following commands and then upload a profile picture named `data.jpg` inside the created folder `files`:

 ```sh
 cd /workspace/aws-bootcamp-cruddur-2023